-In summary, our experiments with initial pool selection (we study the importance of intelligently selecting the initial labeled pool by comparing centroid-based initialization with random initialization) motivates the use of a centroid-based initialization strategy to overcome the cold start problem.
-Additionally, our experiments modifying existing uncertainty-based approaches to enforce diversity in query selection motivates the use of clustering to select diverse samples during active learning.
-Our findings also indicate that a clustering approach similar to \alfamix \cite{alfamix} selects diverse candidates which span the representation space.
+Our experiments with initial pool selection (we study the importance of intelligently selecting the initial labeled pool by comparing centroid-based initialization with random initialization) motivate the use of a centroid-based initialization strategy to overcome the cold start problem.
+Additionally, our experiments modifying existing uncertainty-based approaches to enforce diversity in query selection, which motivates the use of clustering to select diverse samples during active learning.
+Our findings also indicate that a clustering approach similar to \alfamix selects diverse candidates that span the representation space.
 Furthermore, our investigation into the previously identified phase transition implicates the need for an uncertainty-based query function instead of representative sampling throughout active learning.
-We revisited the notion that uncertainty based queries are outperformed by representative sample selection methods such as \typiclust \cite{typiclust} in the low-budget regime.
+We revisited the notion that uncertainty-based queries are outperformed by representative sample selection methods such as \typiclust in the low-budget regime.
 We find that this is not the case, contradicting this existing notion.
-And finally, our inquiry into enhancing the active learner with unlabeled instances cautions against the use of semi-supervised learning as a complementary approach to active learning.
+Finally, our inquiry into enhancing the active learner with unlabeled instances cautions against the use of semi-supervised learning as a complementary approach to active learning.

 Based on our findings, an effective AL strategy would initialize the labeled set with representative samples, employ an uncertainty-based query function for shortlisting unlabeled candidates, and select a diverse subset of these candidates.